geek-cookbook/geek-cookbook/docs/kubernetes/oidc-authentication/k3s-keycloak.md

 ---
-title: Configure K3s for OIDC authentication with Authentik
+title: Configure K3s for OIDC authentication with Keycloak
-description: How to configure your K3s Kubernetes cluster for OIDC authentication with Authentik
+description: How to configure your K3s Kubernetes cluster for OIDC authentication with Keycloak
 ---
-# Authenticate to Kubernetes with authentik OIDC on K3s
+# Authenticate to Kubernetes with Keycloak OIDC on K3s

-This recipe describes how to configure K3s for OIDC authentication against an [authentik][k8s/authentik] instance.
+This recipe describes how to configure K3s for OIDC authentication against a [Keycloak][k8s/keycloak] instance.

 For details on **why** you'd want to do this, see the [Kubernetes Authentication Guide](/kubernetes/oidc-authentication/).